vstirbu/InstagramPlugin/README.md

 });
 ```

+__CHANGED FUNCTIONALITY FROM ORIGINAL__
-Share the content of a canvas element or a base64 dataURL __png__ image.
-The function share accepts a string, corresponding to the canvas element id or the dataURL, an optional caption, and a callback function as parameters:
+Share the content of an image URL.
+The function share accepts a string, corresponding to the URL of the image, an optional caption to bake onto the image, and a callback function as parameters:

 __API CHANGE NOTE__: [Instagram](http://developers.instagram.com/post/125972775561/removing-pre-filled-captions-from-mobile-sharing) app stopped accepting pre-filled captions on both iOS and Android.
 As a work-around, the caption is copied to the clipboard.
 You have to inform your users to paste the caption.